BrianARuff/app-backend-suicide-watch/MDs/02-PostgreSQL.md

   ALTER TABLE test
   ADD COLUMN description text NOT NULL;
  ```
-ddThe column description will be of type text and will be required because it's not allowed to be a null value.
+The column description will be of type text and will be required because it's not allowed to be a null value.

 ---